TincanPipPip/Pippip/README.md

 - Place all fonts in `./dist/fonts`
 - From the root pippip folder:
   - Run `npm install`
-  - Update `localUrl` in `gulpfile.js` with local site domain
+  - Update `localUrl` in `webpack.mix.js` with local site domain
-  - Run `gulp` to start compiling & watching the files
+  - Run `npm start` to start compiling & watching the files

 ## Laravel Mix